3,000 WA Kaiser staffers will strike if deal not reached soon

 Thousands of health care staffers at Washington’s Kaiser Permanente facilities are planning to go on strike next month if a contract agreement isn’t finalized in the next two weeks.

 Hospital system staffers, represented by SEIU Healthcare 1199NW, have been in negotiations with local Kaiser management since the spring, with little progress on wages, union leaders said in a Friday morning news conference.
-About 3,000 workers at 36 Washington locations voted this week to join other bargaining Kaiser workers throughout the country in striking from Nov.
-1 to 8, unless a contract is approved by the end of October.
+About 3,000 workers at 36 Washington locations voted this week to move forward with a strike from Nov.
+1-8, unless a contract is approved by the end of October.

-“Striking is absolutely the last resort,” said Jane Hopkins, president of SEIU Healthcare 1199NW.
-“But there are still issues that need to be fixed in Washington state.
-There are still patients we need to look after, and without having the wages and things we need in Washington, it’s going to make us really far behind coworkers in other facilities.”
+“Striking is absolutely the last resort, but an action we’re willing to take to protect Washington health care workers and patients,” said Jane Hopkins, president of SEIU Healthcare 1199NW.
+“We are calling Kaiser Permanente executives to reach a deal on time to avert a strike.”

 About 99% of local SEIU members who work at Kaiser voted in favor of the strike, Hopkins said.